See "Our Services" for Waitlist Reservations Information

 Here’s another statement from the same poll:

 “When asked what they believed were the biggest reasons for teen driving crashes, Virginians responded: distraction by cell phone, lack of driving experience, distraction by passengers, and drinking and driving."
-[But what about the lack of any formal, methodical, systematic, detailed, in-car instruction?]
+But what about the lack of any formal, methodical, systematic, detailed, in-car instruction?

-See?!
-It seems as though no one even thinks about asking, “How much in-car instruction did this teenager receive before he or she was given a license, and how thorough was that instruction.”
+Amazingly, it seems as though no one even thinks about asking, “How much in-car instruction did this teenager receive before he or she was given a license, and how thorough was that instruction.”

+We at Ashburn Driving have come to ask that question a lot nowadays.
+We believe we have answers, too.
+Answers that can not only explain the problem, but that can provide a solution.
 And the main solution?
-Let’s take a thorough, detailed, methodical, systematic approach to in-car driver instruction and stop treating that component of driver’s ed as if it were optional at best.
+Let’s take a thorough, detailed, methodical, systematic approach to in-car driver instruction and stop viewing that component of driver’s ed as if it were optional at best.

-Publish a driver instruction manual that details exactly what Ashburn Driving School teaches with related videos and diagrams (we're working on it!).
+Publish a driver instruction manual that details exactly what Ashburn Driving School teaches with related videos and diagrams (we're working on it).